by katherine jurgens

 A more typical year finds visitors viewing the WCC’s three ambassador wolves and learning about the center’s work through a variety of engaging programs that include howling sessions and summer camps for children.

 But these Covid-19 curtailed times find the WCC channeling its educational offerings through webinars and online distance learning programs.
-It’s also offering remote participation events like its Run Like a Wolf challenge.

 Meanwhile, on-site activities are currently restricted to limited registration photography sessions.
 Anyone hoping to join such a session should check the center’s calendar for updated information.